-In remembrance of the 75th anniversary of this dark stain in U.S. history, we highlight some of the internment camp survivors' experiences in their own words.
+In remembrance of this dark stain in U.S. history, we highlight some of the survivors' experiences in their own words.

 “As far as I’m concerned, I was born here, and according to the Constitution that I studied in school, that I had the Bill of Rights that should have backed me up.
 And until the very minute I got onto the evacuation train, I says, ‘It can’t be’.
 I says, “How can they do that to an American citizen?” – Robert Kashiwagi